tucats/gopackages/compiler/README.md

 simply stops without leaving a value on the arithmetic stack.
 This is the appropriate behavior for a function that is meant to be invoked with a `call` statement.

+## for
+The `for` statement defines a looping construct.
+A single statement or a statement block is executed based on the definition of the loop.
+There are two kinds of loops.

+    x := [101, 232,363]
+    for n:=0; n < len(x); n := n + 1 {
+        print "element ", n, " is ", x[n]
+    }

+This example creates an array, and then uses a loop to read all the values of the array.
+The `for` statement is followed by three clauses, each separated by a ";" character.
+The first clause must be a valid assignment that initializes the loop value.
+The second clause is a condition which is tested at the start of each loop;
+when the condition results in a false value, the loop stop executing.
+The third clause must be a statement that updates the loop value.
+This is followed by a block containing the statement(s) to execute each time through the loop.

+When using a loop to index over an array, you can use a short hand version of this.

+   x := [101, 232, 363]
+   for n := range x {
+       print "The value is ", n
+   }

+In this example, the value of `n` will take on each element of the array in turn as the body of the loop executes.
+You can have the `range` option give you both the index number and the value.

+    x := 101, 232, 363]
+    for i, n := range x {
+        print "Element ", i, " is ", n
+    }

+Here, the array index is stored in `i` and the value of the array index is stored in `n`.
+This is symantically identical to the following more explicit loop structure:

+    for i := 1; i <= len(x); i := i + 1 {
+        n := x[i]
+        print "Element ", i, " is ", n
+    }